 Step 6: Place a piece of parchment paper on a cookie sheet.
 Place the cutout scones on the baking sheet.
 They will not spread much, so place them 2-3 inches apart.
 I prefer to use parchment paper instead of baking spray because it keeps the bottoms from getting greasy.

-Step 7: Bake the biscuits.
+Step 7: Brush milk over the top of each of the scone dough circles.
+Bake the scones.
 They will look golden when they are finished baking.

 Optional Toppings: